orxfun/orx-parallel/docs/wasm_tutorial/vanilla/src/02-wasm-bindings-crate.md

 Notice that we keep this layer as thin as possible:

 * we make necessary type conversions,
-* call our computation create functions.
+* call our computation crate functions.

-## Build
+## Build (optional)

-Try building this crate before implementing the frontend:
+You may try building this crate before implementing the frontend:

 ```bash
 RUSTUP_TOOLCHAIN=nightly \